Tahsin005/codeforces-stats/README.md

       A tool to generate your github summary card for profile README.
 Inspired by <a href=https://github.com/tipsy/profile-summary-for-github>profile-summary-for-github</a>
    </p>
    <p>
-      :star: This repo is just for fun, feel free to contribute! :star:
+      ⭐ This repo is just for fun, feel free to contribute! ⭐
    </p>
    <!-- <p align="center">
       <a href="https://github.com/vn7n24fzkq/github-profile-summary-cards/stargazers">